County of Hainaut

-Hainaut already appeared in 8th-century records as a Frankish gau or pagus, which included the Roman towns of Famars and Bavay.
+Hainaut appears in 8th-century records as a Frankish gau or pagus which included the Roman towns of Famars and Bavay.
 In the 9th century, if not earlier, it was also described as a county, which implies that it had a single count governing it.
 As with many counties of the region, there was apparently a 10th-century fragmentation of territories among different counts, which is difficult to reconstruct.
-A single large territorial county was given its more-or-less final form in 1071 that lasted throughout the middle ages.
+In 1071 a single large territorial county was given its more-or-less final form that lasted for the rest of the Middle Ages.